-The Multi-Family Energy Efficiency Program provides energy efficient lighting and water measures to reduce energy usage in eligible multi-family properties.
-The Program allows Duke Energy Progress to target multi-family apartment complexes with an alternative delivery channel.
+Multi-Family Energy Efficiency Program provides energy efficient lighting and water measures to reduce energy usage in eligible multi-family properties.
+The Program allows Duke Energy Carolinas to utilize an alternative delivery channel which targets multi-family apartment complexes.
 The measures are installed in permanent fixtures by the program administrator or the property management staff.
 The program offers LEDs including A-Line, Globes and Candelabra bulbs and energy efficient water measures such as bath and kitchen faucet aerators, water saving showerheads and pipe wrap.